labgrid-project/labgrid/doc/configuration.rst

 SSHDriver
 ~~~~~~~~~
-A SSHDriver requires a `NetworkService` resource and allows the execution of
+A :any:`SSHDriver` requires a `NetworkService`_ resource and allows the
-commands and file upload via network.
+execution of commands and file upload via network.
 It uses SSH's `ServerAliveInterval` option to detect failed connections.

 If a shared SSH connection to the target is already open, it will reuse it when